-How did Henry VIII die and how old was he?
+When did Henry VIII die and how old was he?

 Where did Henry VIII die?

 Henry VIII died in Whitehall Palace, London.
-Though he died from natural causes, his health was poor; he had become obese and the leg wound from his jousting accident had become ulcerated.
+Though he died from natural causes, his health was poor: he had become obese and the leg wound from his jousting accident had become ulcerated.